 Enjoy!
 Give us feedback!
 And, thanks for listening!

-If you'd like to continue discussing Turn your Old Laptop into a Chromebook from this episode, please click here to leave a comment down below (this jumps you to the bottom of the post).
+If you'd like to continue discussing Staying Productive with good cybersecurity - Part one from this episode, please click here to leave a comment down below (this jumps you to the bottom of the post).

 Ray Sidney-Smith